TroyJeffrey/Spotify-User-Sentiment-Analysis/README.md

 The project's findings contribute to enhancing user experiences, guiding product updates, and fostering data-informed decision-making within the music streaming industry.

-Feel free to tailor and expand upon this description as needed for your resume or portfolio.